Pass rate

 What is the UK theory test pass rate?

-For April 2024 to March 2025 the overall car theory test pass rate published by DVSA was 44.9%, with women out-passing men by roughly 3–4 percentage points (47.2% female vs 43.1% male).
-DVSA publishes a single Great Britain figure; a per-nation split — Scotland around 48.9%, England around 46%, Wales around 42.3% — is derived from the per-centre figures by averaging the rate at each centre.
+For April 2025 to March 2026 the overall car theory test pass rate published by DVSA was 44.8%, with women out-passing men by about 4 percentage points (47.2% female vs 43.0% male).
+DVSA publishes a single Great Britain figure; a per-nation split — Scotland around 48.9%, England around 46%, Wales around 42.3% — is derived from the 2024-25 per-centre figures by averaging the rate at each centre.
 The headline rate has settled in the mid-40s since 2022/23 — distinct from the practical-test pass rate, which is a different, higher figure.

 Source: gov.uk — driving test and theory test data: cars (DRT111A and DRT112A spreadsheets)